m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/interactivity/visual-responses.md

 We've demonstrated interactivity, but only with text in the console.
 Users don't see the console -- it's for programmers!
 Let's add some visual responses within the scene.

 How you respond to user events is limited only by the requirements of your assessment and your imagination.
-All the properties we've used to configure the appearance of entities can be changed in response to user events.
+All the properties we've used to configure the appearance of nodes can be changed in response to user events.
 For example, when the user taps a shape, you could:

 - Change the shape's color or position.
 - Scale the shape bigger or smaller.